edi-marc/get_next_line/README.md

 make bonus bf=42
 ```

+- The *.txt files are for testing purpose.

-The repository contains a main, usefull to test the function:
+- The repository contains a main, usefull to test the function:

 ### How to use the main